Captain William Hornblow EIC

 William became a ship owner & a captain in Hon.
 East India Company navy & married a Sarah Hornblow. ( parents not recorded )

-His father was Richard Pomery born in Werrington Devon who moved to London who worked as a checking clerk in East India Dock Company from 1806 to 1853 He and his son Augustus Pomeroy both worked for East India Dock Company as did Augustus's grandson James.
-Augustus marroed Sarah Georgiana Moore daughter of Sarah Hornblow.
+His niece, daughter of his sister Sarah, was Sarah Georgina Moore was married in 1837 to Augustus Stephen Pomeroy a clerk in the offices of East India Dock Company Stepney before moving to Liverpool in 1846 ato take up a post at new Royal Albert Docks.in Liverpool.
+He was son of Richard Pomery born in Werrington Devon who moved to London who worked as a checking clerk in East India Dock Company from 1806 to 1853 .
+They both worked for East India Dock Company as did Augustus's grandson James.
+Augustus married Sarah Georgiana Moore daughter of Sarah Hornblow.
+(Sarah Hornblow, Moore ,Cadle ,Thomas , Gurney of Port Elizabeth South Africa)

-He was born 18 Sep 1782 a twin to John & they were 2 the 11 children of Reverend John Hornblow & his wife Elizabeth Young of Braintree, Essex.
+William Hornblow was born 18 Sep 1782 a twin to John & they were 2 the 11 children of Reverend John Hornblow & his wife Elizabeth Young of Braintree, Essex.

 William and his twin John were born to a nonconformist Baptist family & baptised age 20 in 3 Dec 1802 St. Michael the Archangel Braintree .